ZhihaoAIRobotic/CLOVER-Lab-CUHK-Assessment/README.md

 Description
 -------
 Grasping is an important skill in our daily manipulation tasks.
-But it is still challenging for robots in the unstructured environments in the real world.
+But it is still challenging for robots to grasp in the unstructured environments in the real world.
 The goal of this assessment is to predict the quality and pose of grasps based on vision.